Generic Name: tazarotene topical (ta ZAR oh teen)

 What happens if I overdose?

 An overdose of Fabior is not expected to be dangerous.
-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

 What should I avoid while using Fabior?